Policies - Sustainable Australia Party

 Policy: Retain, and where appropriate regain, public ownership of Australia’s key public assets, particularly natural monopolies, in order to serve the broader public and national interests.

-Includes: Protect important public assets from further privatisation and re-nationalise on just terms and/or re-establish key public assets and essential services and utilities as soon as practicable | More
+Key policy methods: Protect important public assets from further privatisation | Re-nationalise on just terms and/or re-establish key public assets and essential services and utilities as soon as practicable | Support a strong public service and public sector

 Regional Australia